 Figure 8.3 shows the unemployment rates for the UK, the EU and the United States (US) for the last 5 years.
 It shows that the unemployment rate for the UK has been substantially lower than that for the whole of the EU.
 The unemployment rate for the US has moved in a downward direction since early 2010 and the UK unemployment rate has been generally falling since early 2012.
-Since early 2013 the unemployment rate for the US has generally been slightly lower than the rate for the UK.
+For the most recent time periods the unemployment rates for the UK and the USA have been very similar.
+However, for January to March 2015, the employment rate for those aged from 16 to 64 for the UK (73.5%) was higher than that for the USA (68.6%).